zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ![](https://cdn-images-1.medium.com/max/1600/1*ROA14tfE13IQb2ZRTzH3-A.png)

-Here’s what the rendered markup would look like for the block and inline styles above:
+Here's what the rendered markup would look like for the block and inline styles above:

 ![](https://cdn-images-1.medium.com/max/1600/1*ZqqTO8W2ASkaCeLjLLMqoQ.png)

-There are [several other display values](https://developer.mozilla.org/en-US/docs/Web/CSS/display) besides the default `block` and `inline`, although the only other one you’re likely to work with is `display: none;`.
+There are [several other display values](https://developer.mozilla.org/en-US/docs/Web/CSS/display) besides the default `block` and `inline`, although the only other one you're likely to work with is `display: none;`.
 This declaration hides the element and removes it completely from the flow document.

 **Position**

 Next up we have the `position` property, which as you probably guessed, establishes the position of a given element.
-There are four main position values that we’ll focus on:
+There are four main position values that we'll focus on:

 * `position: static;` is the default position for all HTML elements.
 Elements with `position` of `static` are rendered in the order that they appear in the flow of the markup, and are said to be “not positioned.”
 Elements with any of the other position values below are said to be “positioned.”
 * `position: relative;` elements behave the same way as those with `position: static;` until we add properties to the `top`, `right`, `bottom`, and `left` properties (e.g. `top: 20px;` or `right: 1.2rem;`).
 Setting values for these properties will move an element away from its normal position.
 * `position: absolute;` is the trickiest of the four to understand.
 Elements with `position; absolute;` can take advantage of the same `top`, `right`, `bottom`, and `left` properties, but setting values will move the element **relative to its nearest positioned ancestor**.
-If there aren’t any positioned ancestors, then absolutely positioned elements will adjust their position relative to the document body (i.e. the `<body>` element).
+If there aren't any positioned ancestors, then absolutely positioned elements will adjust their position relative to the document body (i.e. the `<body>` element).
 * `position: fixed;` elements are pretty straight forward.
 They are positioned relative to the viewport using the `top`, `right`, `bottom`, and `left` properties, and will remain fixed in place during scrolling.

-Let’s take a look at what all of this might look like when rendered in the browser:
+Let's take a look at what all of this might look like when rendered in the browser:

 ![](https://cdn-images-1.medium.com/max/1600/1*Kq7EaoVOqP3DpgwGt-EpLw.png)The blue outline denotes the **<body>** element